Updated May 19, 2020

-Gatherings of parish groups on our campus are not permitted through April 13.
+Gatherings of parish groups on our campus are not permitted until further notice.
 We encourage all parish groups to consider communicating via email and other electronic means rather than meeting in person.

 Please remember that the weekly offertory is an essential part of paying our bills.
-You still have the option to mail in your donation to the parish office or to donate online.
+If you are not able to attend Sunday Mass, you still have the option to mail in your donation to the parish office or to donate online.
 Thank you!